Tsukiyonocm/Reading-List/README.md

 ### Currently Reading

 1. How Democracies Die by Steven Levitsky and Daniel Ziblatt
-2. Star Wars: The High Republic - Convergence by Zoraida Cordova
+2. Dead Space Martyr by B. K. Evenson

-### Current Book Completed Count as of 4/20/25
+### Current Book Completed Count as of 5/3/25

 Non-fiction - 5\
-Fiction - 5
+Fiction - 6